-The first problem we find with this presentation of the key server is that users may not realize that it exists, because there is no representation of it in the top level of the PGPkeys display.
-Putting the key server operations under a Key Server pull-down menu would be a better design choice, especially as it is worthwhile to encourage the user to make a mental distinction between operations that access remote machines and those that are purely local.
+The first problem we find with this presentation of the key server is that users may not realize it exists, since there is no representation of it in the top level of the PGPKeys display.
+Putting the key server operations under a Key Server pull-down menu would be a better design choice, especially since it is worthwhile to encourage the user to make a mental distinction between operations that access remote machines and those that are purely local.
 We also think that it should be made clearer that a remote machine is being accessed, and that the identity of the remote machine should be displayed.
-Often the "connecting-receiving data-closing connection" series of status messages that PGP displayed flashed by almost too quickly to be read.
+Often the "connecting...receiving data...closing connection" series of status messages that PGP displayed flashed by almost too quickly to be